jalacloud/Certifications/Microsoft/sc-200/Learning Goals and Objectives.md

     Device onboarding
       - Need to create a role to administer and manage Microsoft Defender for Endpoint

+    IMPORTANT!
+    After creating roles, you need to create a device group and provide access to the device group by assigning it to a role that you just created.

     Attack Surface Reduction (ASR) Rules
       - Attack Surface Reduction (ConfigMgr) <- allows extensive protection against threats using child processes and malicious content execution
       - Exploit Protection